Songkhla province: Under Ayutthaya

+Siamese control

 In 1836, King Rama III instructed Phraya Vichiankiri (Tianseng) to build the city wall fortress.
-During the construction of the wall, Tuanku Ahmadsa-adtogether with the rulers from Syburi, Pattani and 7 other provinces, attacked Songkhla.
+During the construction of the wall, Tuanku Ahmadsa-ad, together with the rulers from Syburi, Pattani and seven other provinces, attacked Songkhla.
 After their conquering all the rebellion, the fortress and the city wall were carried on.
 Also, the city pillar was set up and the town of Songkhla was moved to the east of Laem Son called Bo Yang District, which is now in the area of Songkhla Municipality.

-Since the 18th century, Songkla has been firmly under Thai suzerainty.
+Since the 18th century, Songkhla has been firmly under Thai suzerainty.
 In 1909, Songkhla was formally annexed by Siam as part of Anglo-Siamese Treaty of 1909, negotiated with the British Empire, in which Siam gave up its claim to Kelantan in return for Britain recognizing Siam's right to the provinces north of that.